MattToczek/orchestration-service/.github/local_action/README.md

 **Required**.
 Must be in form of `github_token: ${{ secrets.github_token }}`.

-### `path-to-terraform`
+### `paths-to-terraform-dirs`

 Optional.
-Path to the base terraform folder from root of repo, e.g. `path-to-terraform: "infrastructure/terraform`
+Comma seperated list of path(s) from root of project to terraform directories e.g. `path-to-terraform: " "terraform/deploy/, terraform/modules/"`

 ## Example usage